California grassroots group launches ads to back West Virginians in opposing Manchin's amnesty actions

 Known for timely, outspoken, in-your-face televised and digital messaging, CAPS aims to show support for West Virginians as crucial immigration provisions in Congress hang in the balance.
 Proposals from Democrats could provide an amnesty for 8 million illegal immigrants.
 The incentive for more illegal immigration will result in an influx of millions more.

-Added Oberlink, "Machin's influence is evident, his power, undeniable.
+Added Oberlink, "Manchin's influence is evident, his power, undeniable.
 Back door deals will not go unnoticed.
 West Virginians are watching, and they have our support: Amnesty should be off the table."

 To view the ad, click here: View CAPS Ad